 Life skills are a vital part of addiction treatment because they enable you to adapt to a drug-free lifestyle without any issues.
 Substance use disorders can ruin different areas of your life, like relationships, work, and school.
 After a successful treatment, you need these skills to face the challenges you encounter in your day-to-day activities.
 While it may be challenging to learn them in a classroom setting, rehab centers have the tools to ensure you acquire and practice the new skills.
 At Pennsylvania Adult & Teen Challenge, we can help you develop the crucial skills needed for recovery.
-Contact our team to learn about our outpatient and residential addiction treatment programs today at 844.442.8673.
+Contact our team to learn about our short-term 30-day program today at 844.442.8673.

 Why Are Life Skills Important During the Recovery Process?